 One-Pan Butternut Squash Black Bean Enchilada Skillet

-This delightfully cozy skillet meal has all the appeal of enchiladas, but comes together in one pan and in a fraction of the time.
-Whether it's for a dinner party or a quick weeknight meal, this one is an enchilada winner!
+This cozy skillet meal has all the appeal of enchiladas, but comes together in one pan and in a fraction of the time.
+You'll want to make this easy vegetarian enchilada skillet all winter long!

 Author: